 Day 5: After watching Frozen 1 & Frozen 2 a dozen times, my five-year-old pitched a fit because she can’t see Frozen 3 (which hasn’t been made yet).
 The eight-year-old is covered in paint.
 The sixteen-year-old refuses to speak to me because pandemic has ruined her social life, and it is obviously my fault.

-Day 11: Just wondering, how can I get this kid transferred out of my class?
+Day 13: Had to scrape off the “My Kid is a Terrific Student” sticker off my minivan.
+Just wondering, how can I get this kid transferred out of my class?

 “Life isn’t about waiting for the storm to pass.
 It’s about learning to dance in the rain.”
 Anonymous